 The first line of defense for any business should be a mobile patrol.
-However, this is an area of security isn’t completely understood.
+However, this is an area of security that isn’t understood well by the average person or business.
 Maybe you’re thinking about a security guard riding around the mall in a golf cart or walking the grounds of a high school.
 There’s much more to this line of work than simply being mobile.
 Let’s take a close look at what mobile patrols entail and why they’re so important to security and safety.

 The main purpose of mobile security guards is to maintain control of a situation until the police arrive.
 This can mean a lot of things, from mobile patrol officers dealing with an active safety threat to de-escalating a dangerous situation.